-(a) Ex Parte Communications Disfavored.
-A Commission member who is not acting as Investigator or Special Ethics Counsel shall not initiate nor consider any Ex Parte Communication relative to the merits of a pending Complaint that would be required to be disclosed pursuant to Rule 15(b).

-- (b) Ex Parte Disclosure.
-A Commission member shall disclose Ex Parte Communications received from any of the following: (1) A public employee or official engaged in prosecution (including the Special Ethics Counsel) or advocacy in connection with the matter; or (2) A party to the proceeding or any person who, directly or indirectly, would have a substantial interest in the proposed action of the Commission, or his or her counsel; or (3) A Complainant or any other individual who has personal knowledge of the facts underlying the proceeding, or his or her counsel; or (4) An elected official. - (c) Procedure on Receipt of an Ex Parte Communication.
+- (a) Ex Parte Communications Disfavored.
+A Commission member who is not acting as Investigator or Special Ethics Counsel shall not initiate nor consider any Ex Parte Communication relative to the merits of a pending Complaint that would be required to be disclosed pursuant to Rule 15(b). - (b) Ex Parte Disclosure.
+A Commission member shall disclose Ex Parte Communications received from any of the following: (1) A public employee or official engaged in prosecution (including the Special Ethics Counsel) or advocacy in connection with the matter; or (2) A party to the proceeding or any person who, directly or indirectly, would have a substantial interest in the proposed action of the Commission, or his or her counsel; or (3) A Complainant or any other individual who has personal knowledge of the facts underlying the proceeding, or his or her counsel; or (4) An elected official. - (c) Notice of Appointment.
+Upon the Complaints Committee's appointment of a Special Ethics Counsel or an Investigator, the Office of Ethics, Compliance and Oversight shall provide written notice to all members of the Commission of the identity of the person(s) appointed to assist the Commission members with avoiding Ex Parte Communication. - (d) Procedure on Receipt of an Ex Parte Communication.
 A Commission member who receives such an Ex Parte Communication shall place on the record of the matter all written communications received, or a memorandum stating the substance of all oral communications received, and shall also advise all parties that such matters have been placed on the record.
 Any participant, including the Ethics Director, desiring to rebut the Ex Parte Communication shall be allowed to do so, if a request for the opportunity for rebuttal is made within ten days after notice of the communication.